 Academic Program and Diploma Requirements

-The Griffin School graduation plan includes a classical liberal arts program of study: four courses each in Mathematics, Social Science, English, and Science, two credits of foreign language, unique elective opportunities, community service, and a senior honors project.
-The school offers AP and pre-AP courses across all disciplines during the junior and senior years.
+The Griffin School graduation plan includes a classical liberal arts program of study: four courses each in Mathematics, Social Science, English, and Science, two credits of a world language, unique elective opportunities, community service, and an optional senior honors project.
+The school offers AP and pre-AP courses across all disciplines.
 It is important to note that the “on level” courses are designed to maintain college preparatory academic standards for all students.
 In small, interactive classrooms, Griffin School students are expected to be actively engaged in meaningful learning.

 Class Rank Policy

 Griffin School emphasizes personal achievement and it is our general policy to not rank our students.

 Griffin School offers 30 different creative classes.
 Students choose one elective per semester, which include classes such as Theatre, Fashion Design, Creative Writing, Engineer Your World, Furniture Making, Music Theory, 2D Design, and Photography.
 Students also take one arts workshop each semester, including classes such as Journalism, Digital Music Composition, Fiber Arts, Ceramics, Radio Production, Basketry, Drawing, and Music Performance.

 Griffin School Classes of 2016 – 2019 – College Acceptances and Matriculation

 94 students graduated in the Classes of 2016 – 2019.
 80 graduates matriculated to a four-year college or university.
 7 enrolled in a 2-year college, 4 students are participating in gap year, military, or pre-professional programs including AmeriCorps, Austin Ballet, US Navy, and Young Judea program in Israel.
 We currently have alumni enrolled in the following colleges and universities:

 California College of the Arts

 Lewis & Clark College (2)